RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 res_flexible_powers = fp.compute_powers(auth=auth, voltages=voltages, power=power)
 ```

-The variable `res_flexible_powers` contains the powers that have been really produced by
+The variable `res_flexible_powers` contains the powers that have been actually produced by
 the flexible load for the voltages stored in the variable named `voltages`.

 Plotting the control curve $Q(U)$ gives: